-The Facebook Group functions as discussion forums.
+The Facebook Group functions as a discussion forum.
 These forums are helpful in creating high engagement.

 For Example, Amazon used Twitter Polls in #CES2016 to display their innovations based on their voters.

-Email marketing is an excellent idea to own your audiences.
+Email marketing is an excellent idea to own your audience.
 It is an effective mode of communication and promotion.
 The first step is to make an email list.
-Some of the email marketing companies are MailChimp, Constant Contact, ActiveCampaign, and more.
+Email marketing companies include MailChimp, Constant Contact, ActiveCampaign, and more.
 These platforms enable you to find email marketing lists through sign-up forms.
 This approach drives a better return on investment.

 6. Calculate business performance

-After all the above steps, it is essential to evaluate the performance of the e-commerce website.
+After all the above steps, evaluating the e-commerce website’s performance is essential.
 An online site needs to keep updating.
 The changes in variation to trends guide your business to grow much faster.
 Here are some of the top metrics –

 1. Website Traffic

-Website visitors play an important role when it comes to your site’s success.
+Website visitors play an important role in your site’s success.
 The higher the number of visitors, the higher is the quality of a website.
 However, many questions arise when you are calculating your site traffic.
-To understand what to invest in, you need to know where your visitors are from, their needs, and how long they surf through your page?.
+To understand what to invest in, you need to know where your visitors are from, their needs, and how long they surf through your page.